 New York is in the minority of states that haven’t adopted the Uniform Prenuptial Agreement Act (UPAA).
 Instead, New York state law sets forth the rules and requirements for prenuptial agreements.

 Basic contract rules apply to prenuptial agreements in New York.
 Specifically, an agreement should be in writing and signed by the future spouses before a notary public.
-An agreement doesn’t take effect until a couple actually marries.
-However, a prenuptial agreement made prior to a religious ceremony intended to be a marriage, will be upheld even if the marriage isn’t legally binding.
+The prenup doesn’t take effect until a couple marries.
+However, a prenuptial agreement made before a religious ceremony intended to be a marriage is valid even if the marriage isn’t legally binding.

 Generally, a prenuptial agreement is presumed to be valid unless a spouse can prove the following:

 In New York, potential spouses are under no obligation to disclose their finances to each other before signing a prenuptial agreement.
-But if a spouse chooses to disclose his or her assets and misrepresents his or her financial condition, the resulting prenuptial agreement may be overturned.
+However, if a spouse chooses to disclose his or her assets and misrepresents his or her financial condition, the court may overturn the prenuptial agreement.

 Many premarital agreements address alimony.
-Spouses can eliminate alimony under a prenup unless one spouse is left destitute.
-If a spouse deprived of alimony under a prenup is forced to seek public assistance, the alimony provisions of the prenuptial agreement will be overturned.
+In New York, spouses can eliminate spousal support under a prenup unless one spouse is left destitute.
+If a spouse deprived of alimony under a prenup is forced to seek public assistance, the court will overturn the alimony provisions of the prenuptial agreement.

 The laws governing prenuptial agreements are complex.
 It’s essential to understand your rights and responsibilities under a prenup before signing one.
 If you're considering a prenuptial agreement or have additional questions, you may want to contact a local New York family law attorney for advice.